xTrayambak/lucem/README.md

 ```

 # Installation
-## Arch Linux
-We should have an AUR package sooner or later.
-Please wait!

-## Pre-Compiled Binary
-1. Get the latest build artifact in the Actions section
-2. Make the lucem binary executable
-3. Move to a directory that is in your PATH, like `/usr/bin`

 ## Building from source (for Nix users)
 Lucem requires a working Nim toolchain which can be installed via [choosenim](https://nim-lang.org/install_unix.html)